angrybacon/doomsday-wiki/markdown/articles/2023/10/10/spoiling-for-a-fight.md

 Brainstorm can be one of the most powerful enablers for Doomsday piles since it allows you to put up to three fresh cards in your hand, if you have useless cards you can afford to get rid of.
-The problem is that after doing this it's often difficult to create a "perfect pile", since the cards you put back on top of your library likely do not draw into other cards.
+The problem is that after doing this it's often difficult to create a _perfect pile_, since the cards you put back on top of your library likely do not draw into other cards.
 Spoils can cleanly resolve this issue.
-For example with Brainstorm and two useless cards in hand, {U} {B}
+For example with Brainstorm and two useless cards in hand, {U}{B}
 available, and at least 4 life you might pile:

 :::row{variant=PILE}